These vegan oatmeal muffins are delicious for grown-ups and a great first finger food for babies, too!

 Babies are technically not supposed to have wheat until they are 12 months old, since wheat is such a common allergen.
 The 12 month rule is sort of up for debate, and until about a month ago I was trying my best to stick to it.
 Darrol Henry had wheat for the first time when we shared a biscuit at Dulce Vegan.
 I wasn’t thinking about what was in the biscuit.
 He was hungry, and I had a biscuit on my plate.
 Since then the wheat thing’s been kind of out the window.
 I’ve been feeding him pasta regularly, and luckily my guy’s not allergic.

 Darrol has been eating this muffin recipe for a month or so, since before I broke the wheat rule, so the vegan oatmeal muffin recipe below is wheat free.

 My go-to baby breakfast for weeks now has been a banana.
 I break it into pieces, coat them in flax meal, and he scarfs them down.
 That’s a good, healthy breakfast, but I thought it was time to branch out.
 I wanted to find a finger food recipe that he could enjoy but also one that Dave and I would like.
 I was super jazzed to run across these oat flour muffins from Happy Herbivore!

 This recipe was super simple to make, and the muffins are great!
 I break them into pieces for Darrol Henry, and Dave or I can grab a whole one for a quick grown-up breakfast.
 Bam!

-It took a couple of tries to perfect this muffin recipe.
+It took a few of tries to perfect this muffin recipe.
 The first batch – which you can see below – turned out a little bit on the dense side.
-For round two, I upped the wet ingredients and backed off on the dry.
-The result was the perfect baby finger food: not too dense, but not so moist that it falls apart on you.
+I tinkered with the wet ingredients to dry ratio, and the result was perfect vegan oatmeal muffins: not too dense, but not so moist that they fall apart on you.
 Babies don’t tend to have the best fine motor skills, so that second thing is key to good baby finger food.

 adapted from Happy Herbivore